sukanta1991/sampleCodes/README.md

-# sampleCodes
+# HackerRankCodes
-this is some of my sample codes done
+this is some of my Hacker Rank codes done